More Information on Steep Creeks

 - Request for Proposal was issued in 2018 to find a well-established Canadian firm specialized in dam construction in mountainous terrain in western Canada.
 They have completed the first phase of work, including high-level cost estimates.
 To improve constructability and reduce costs and construction time (by 6-12 months), CPL recommended the Town consider alternative approaches to constructing several project elements.
 The alternative approaches retain the same risk reduction to residents and infrastructure downstream, do not change the structure location, and are designed to the same high standards, such as the Canadian Dam Association Guidelines and Alberta’s Dam and Canal Safety Directive.

 - A written project update was submitted in early 2019 to AEP, the NRCB, and Treaty 7 First Nations to provide the information they require to complete any additional review needed.
-The approval process is still unclear, as the NRCB requested additional information that will be submitted in the summer of 2019.
+The NRCB issued approval for the revised Cougar Creek debris flood retention structure on October 23, 2019.
+The following pdf news release (32 KB) and pdf background information (43 KB) have been issued by the NRCB.
+The complete board decision can be pdf found here (3.05 MB) .

-- Administration is working with AEP to ensure that the required land disposition is in place by the time of construction (a disposition is a land use contract that gives specific rights to a land or resource use).
+- AEP issued a Land Disposition in May 2020 to the Town for the construction and operation of the Structure within the Bow Valley Wildland Provincial Park (a disposition is a land use contract that gives specific rights to a land or resource use).

 - Construction start date is uncertain, likely no earlier than spring of 2020, but the construction duration expected to be 18-24 months.